walchko/font-linux/README.md

-# font-linux
+# techno-font

 ![Available logos](assets/preview.png)

-Font-linux is an icon font containing logos of popular linux distributions and services.
+techno-font is an icon font containing logos of popular linux distributions and services.

 ## Usage

-See https://walchko.github.io/font-linux for icons and examples.
+See https://walchko.github.io/techno-font for icons and examples.

-To use the font, include `assets/font-linux.css` as well as the fonts in the project and use the CSS classes listed below.
+To use the font, include `assets/techno-font.css` as well as the fonts in the project and use the CSS classes listed below.

 ```html
 <link href="/assets/fontlinux.css" rel="stylesheet">